MikeJay-ctrl/MikeJay-ctrl.github.io/_posts/2017-12-28-two-layer-nn.markdown

 <br/>
 #### **4.2 - Backpropagation**

-Finally we need to backpropagate in order to update our weights and adjust them such that the next time we make a prediction, it will slightly better than what we have estimated previously.
+Finally, we need to backpropagate in order to update and adjust our weights.
+This means that the next time we make a prediction, it will be slightly better than what we have estimated previously.

 In order to do this we need to understand how much effect each value used, at each stage of our forward pass, had on our final outcome.
 Once we know this we can adjust these values in a way that will minimise the loss incurred.